Germany’s Romantic Rhine and Rothenburg

 Each triangle covers a segment of the bend — the lowest triangle being nearest.
 They warn of approaching ships.
 If the bottom side of a triangle is lit, that sector is empty.
 But if the left side is lit, there's an oncoming ship in that sector.

-Sailors blamed their misfortune on a Fräulein — so wundarbar — whose long blonde hair almost covered her body.
-This legendary siren flirted and sang her distracting song from this rock.
+Sailors blamed their misfortune on a Fräulein so wunderbar her long blonde hair almost covered her body.
+This legendary siren flirted and sang her distracting songs from this rock.

 Today this hollow but fascinating shell offers your best hands-on ruined castle experience on the river.

 Imagine this courtyard 500 years ago — it had a bakery, pharmacy, herb garden, livestock, a well — even a brewery.
-During peacetime, a few hundred people lived here.
-But during a siege, over 4,000 packed within these walls, hoping to have enough provisions to outwait their attackers.
+During times of peace, a couple hundred people lived here.
+But during a siege, as many as 4,000 people would pack within these walls, hoping to have enough provisions to outwait their attackers.

 In its heyday, these walls — whitewashed and gleaming in the sun, flags flying high — must have exasperated attackers camped outside for so long.